Blockade of Germany (1939–1945): First phase, September 1939 to May 1940

-Although U-boats were the main threat, there was also the threat posed by surface raiders to consider; the three "pocket battleships" which Germany was allowed to build under the Versailles Treaty had been designed and built specifically with attacks on ocean commerce in mind.
-Their strong armour, 11 inch guns and 26 kn speed enabled them to out-match any British cruiser, and two of them, the and the had sailed between 21 and 24 August and were now loose on the high seas having evaded the Northern Patrol, the navy squadron that patrolled between Scotland and Iceland.
-The Deutschland remained off Greenland waiting for merchant vessels to attack, while the Graf Spee rapidly travelled south across the equator and soon began sinking British merchant ships in the southern Atlantic.
-Because the German fleet had insufficient capital ships to mount a traditional line of battle, the British and French were able to disperse their own fleets to form hunting groups to track down and sink German commerce raiders, but the hunt for the two raiders was to tie down no less than 23 important ships along with auxiliary craft and additional heavy ships to protect convoys.
+Although U-boats posed the main German naval threat, there was also the threat posed by surface raiders to consider; the three "pocket battleships" which the Versailles Treaty had allowed Germany had been designed and built specifically with attacks on ocean commerce in mind.
+Their strong armour, 11 inch guns and 26 kn speed enabled them to out-match any British cruiser, and two of the three, the and the had left German waters between 21 and 24 August, evaded the Northern Patrol (the Royal Navy squadron that patrolled between Scotland and Iceland) and were now loose on the high seas.
+The Deutschland cruised off Greenland, waiting for merchant vessels to attack, while the Graf Spee rapidly travelled south across the equator and soon began sinking British merchant-ships in the southern Atlantic.
+Because the German had insufficient capital ships to mount a traditional line of battle, the British and French were able to disperse their own fleets to form hunting groups to track down and sink German commerce-raiders, but the hunt for the two raiders tied down no less than 23 important ships along with auxiliary craft and additional heavy ships to protect convoys.

-At the start of the war a large proportion of the German merchant fleet was at sea, and around 30% sought shelter in neutral harbours where they could not be attacked, such as in Spain, Mexico, South America, the United States, Portuguese East Africa and Japan.
-28 German bauxite ships were holed up in Trieste and, while a few passenger liners, such as the New York, St Louis and Bremen managed to creep home, many ended up stranded with goods deteriorating or rotting in their holds and with Allied ships waiting to capture or sink them immediately if they tried to leave port.
-The Germans tried various ways of avoiding the loss of the ships, such as disguising themselves as neutral vessels or selling their ships to foreign flags, but international law did not allow such transactions in wartime.
-Up to Christmas 1939, at least 19 German merchant ships were scuttled by their crews to prevent them from being taken by the Allies.
-The pocket battleship Graf Spee herself was scuttled outside Montevideo, Uruguay, where she sought repairs to damage sustained during the Battle of the River Plate, after the British spread false rumours of the arrival of a vast naval force tasked to sink her, an early success for the Royal Navy.
+At the start of the war a large proportion of the German merchant fleet was at sea, and around 30% of its vessels sought shelter in neutral harbours immune to attack, such as in Spain, Mexico, South America, the United States, Portuguese East Africa and Japan.
+28 German bauxite ships were holed up in Trieste, and while a few passenger liners, such as the New York, St Louis and Bremen managed to creep home, many vessels ended up stranded with goods deteriorating or rotting in their holds and with Allied ships waiting to capture or sink them immediately if they tried to leave port.
+The Germans tried various ways of avoiding the loss of the ships, such as disguising them as neutral vessels or selling the ships to foreign flags, but international law did not allow such transactions in wartime.
+Up to Christmas 1939, crews scuttled at least 19 German merchant ships to prevent their capture by the Allies.
+In an early success for the Royal Navy, the pocket battleship Graf Spee herself was scuttled outside Montevideo, Uruguay (where she had sought repairs to damage sustained during the December 1939 Battle of the River Plate), after the British spread false rumours of the arrival of a vast naval force tasked to sink her.